 15.17: Recovery

-15:01: Introduction

-St. 2000, c.
-159, §§ 46, 47, 406 and 497 (as amended by St. 2001, c.
-177, § 11) direct the
+15:01.
+Scope and Purpose.

-Executive Office of Elder Affairs to develop and administer a voluntary catastrophic prescription drug insurance plan designed to provide eligible persons with prescription drug insurance coverage, effective April 1, 2001.
-The name of the prescription drug insurance plan is Prescription Advantage (the Plan).
+These regulations establish a voluntary catastrophic prescription drug program to be administered by Elder Affairs.
+The name of the prescription drug program is Prescription Advantage (the Plan).
 The Plan is subject to appropriation.
 Ch.
-45 of the Acts of 2005, § 27 directs that, for Members in the Plan who qualify for Medicare Part D and who are at specified levels of income, the Plan shall provide supplemental assistance for premiums, deductibles, payments and co-payments required by the Member’s Medicare Part D Plan.
+45 of the Acts of 2005, § 27 directs that, for Members in the Plan who qualify for Medicare Part D and who are at specified levels of income, the Plan shall provide supplemental assistance for premiums, Deductibles, payments and co-payments required by the Member’s Medicare Part D Plan.

-15:02: Definitions
+15:02.
+Definitions.

-Administrative Review – the final level of review upon the timely request of a Member or Applicant, or his or her designee, of decisions made by the Plan to deny or terminate enrollment, Plan determinations of a Member’s Gross Annual Household Income, or decisions by the Plan to deny or limit Covered Benefits, including Supplemental Assistance.
+Administrative Review – the final level of review upon the timely request of a Member or Applicant, or his or her designee, of decisions made by the Plan to deny or terminate Enrollment, Plan determinations of a Member’s Gross Annual Household Income, or decisions by the Plan to deny or limit Covered Benefits, including Supplemental Assistance.

 Administrative Review Officer – an employee or agent of Elder Affairs who conducts Administrative Reviews.

-Applicant – an individual who has completed and submitted an application form that has been received by the Plan, and who is awaiting a determination of eligibility.
+Applicant – an individual who has completed and submitted an application that has been received by the Plan, and who is awaiting a determination of eligibility.

+Authorized Representative – an individual designated by an Applicant or Member to: (1) make decisions regarding the Plan on behalf of the Applicant or Member; and, (2) receive all Plan correspondence, which may include the Protected Health Information of an Applicant or Member.

 Brand-Name Drug – a Prescription Drug that receives patent protection for its name, chemical formulation and/or manufacturing process, and is approved by the Food and Drug Administration (FDA).

 Business Day – a day during which Elder Affairs is open to the public during regular business

 hours.
-If the last day of a time period set forth in 651 CMR 15.00 falls on a day during which Elder Affairs is closed to the public, the last day of the time period shall be deemed to be the next Business Day.
+If the last day of a time period set forth in 651 CMR 15.00 falls on a day during which Elder Affairs is closed to the public, the next Business Day during which Elder Affairs is open shall be deemed to be the last day of the time period.

 Co-insurance – the amount of money that a Member pays to a Participating Pharmacy or approved mail order facility, based on a percentage of the cost of a Prescription Drug as determined by the Member’s Medicare Prescription Drug Plan.